kingler/neo_v0/prompts/chains/components/sprint_management/generate_next_sprint_user_stories.md

 The story generation phase is complete once the save decision is made.
 Full stop.

-When "#generate-sprint-stories-status" is seen, respond with:
+When "/generate-sprint-stories-status" is seen, respond with:
 "Sprint Story Generation Progress:
 ✓ Completed: [list completed steps]
 ⧖ Current: [current step and what's needed to proceed]